jiaohehu/NPreview/README.md

 compute sample code.
 ~~~

-## Inline phrase markup
+## Phrase markups

-Phrases markups are the markups that are to designate a complete entity using plain text.
-For example, you would be creating a RUBY markup using the syntax such as ``` [^^私 わたし] ```.
+Phrases markups are those that creates new entities that are not considered plain texts.
+Following are phrase markups supported by Nitrile:

 - RUBY : Japanese style phonetic annotation of a Han character;
 - URI : styling of a long URI that typically will need to be split into multiple lines down at any position;